tibbben/geospatial-visualization/course_description.md

 ---

-###Meetings:
+### Meetings:

+[//]: # (meeting times?? meeting place?? hybrid?? zoom links??)

-August 17th - September 18th 2020
+August 23rd - September 24th / December 8th 2021
-Time: 6:35 pm - 9:05 pm
+Time: TBD
 Place: A49-110 (SOA Media Lab)
-Zoom meeting links: [https://www.courses.miami.edu/webapps/blackboard/content/launchLink.jsp?course\_id=\_556411\_1&tool\_id=\_6571\_1&tool\_type=TOOL&mode=cpview&mode=reset](https://www.courses.miami.edu/webapps/blackboard/content/launchLink.jsp?course\_id=\_556411\_1&tool\_id=\_6571\_1&tool\_type=TOOL&mode=cpview&mode=reset){:target="\_blank"}
+Zoom meeting links: [#](TBD){:target="\_blank"}

 ---

-###Course Description:
+### Course Description:

 This course introduces the student to Geographic Information Systems (GIS) and how to apply GIS technologies in architectural design and urban planning contexts.
-Three principal activities will be emphasized: how to find, access, and use pre-existing GIS datasets; how to use industry standard tools such as ArcGIS and QGIS to perform basic analysis of geospatial data; and how to use ArcGIS and QGIS to transform and export geospatial data for use with applications such as Illustrator, AutoCAD and Rino [ need to flesh out more ].
+Three principal activities will be emphasized: how to find, access, and use pre-existing GIS datasets; how to use industry standard tools such as ArcGIS and QGIS to perform basic analysis of geospatial data; and how to use ArcGIS and QGIS to transform and export geospatial data for use with applications such as Illustrator and AutoCAD.
 A series of hands on lab based exercises will build student GIS skill sets and encourage students to produce materials applicable to real-world projects in their respective design studios.
 The class is designed to provide a basic introduction to geographic information systems, to foster spatial literacy, and to generate skills that will enable students to engage in geospatial storytelling and advanced cartographic projects.

 ---

-###Texts and Materials:
+### Texts and Materials:

 *Books:*